GRAVITY

 MUROKA

 Muroka means the sake does NOT go through charcoal filtration.
 Charcoal filtration is a step to further clean up the sake after pressing to give it a white-clear look.
-We believe this process takes away flavors and the liveliness of the sake and we do prefer a slight natural tinge of gold.
+We believe this process takes away flavors and the liveliness of the sake and omit the process.

 SUMINAGASHI